halkypi/lh/_intro/01-intro.md

     guess_cnt += 1 # increment the count

-    # Check the user's guess
+    # IF true,  check the user's guess
     if guess < number:
         print("Your guess is too low.")
     if guess > number: